tobych/django-feature-flipper/README.rst

   {% endfeature %}

-How to use the flippers in views
+How to use the features in views
 ================================

 The middleware adds a `features` dictionary-like object to each request::